Sun Facts For Kids

 What is the Sun’s energy output?

 The Sun’s energy output is 386 billion billion megawatts.
 The Earth gets 94 billion megawatts of energy from the Sun.
-This is similar to 40,000 times the power needed by the US and is the same as the glow of 4 trillion trillion light bulbs of 100 watts.
-That is a serious amount of energy.

 The total amount of fossil fuels that have been used by humans since ancient times is less than 30 days of energy reaching the Earth’s surface from Sun.
 Astounding.